-Beach (1980) concluded that in early stages of ductile deformation, fluids preferentially flow into the deforming zone, and the consequent initiation of retrograde metamorphic reactions initiate reaction softening and further strain localization.
-Thus, as soon as a shear zone is active at retrograde conditions and connected to an external fluid reservoir, we envisage a positive feedback loop where reaction softening and ongoing metamorphic reactions lead to progressive strain accumulation, weakening and permeability enhancement.
-The feedback mechanisms involved include (1) grainsize reduction through growth of new minerals, enhancing diffusion rates (Rutter, 1976; Beach, 1980); (2) low cohesion along new grain boundaries, enhancing grain boundary sliding (White and Knipe, 1978); (3) second phase pinning that restricts grain size, maintaining a fine grain size that enhances grain-size sensitive creep as the main deformation mechanism (Fliervoet et al., 1997; de Ronde et al., 2005; Herwegh et al., 2011; Kilian et al., 2011) and (4) replacement of strong mineral phases with weaker phyllosilicates (Wintsch et al., 1995; Imber et al., 1997).
-We do not exclude a possibility that this early stage of ductile deformation initiated on a pre-existing brittle fracture (Mancktelow and Pennacchioni, 2005), or in rock locally more hydrous (Getsinger et al., 2013); however, we do not record evidence of existing fractures, and local fluid infiltration would involve late granulite-facies magmatic fluids related to granites not observed in direct contact with the shear zone rocks we discuss here.
-Therefore it seems equally or more likely that a new shear zone within a dry granulite terrane should initiate either along an existing well-oriented fabric (Worley and Wilson, 1996; Montesi, 2013; Rennie et al., 2013), or around a stress riser such as a pretectonic granitic intrusion (Goodwin and Tikoff, 2002; Rennie et al., 2013).
-Spruzeniece and Piazolo (2015) describe a similar example of deformation localization into a metre-scale fine-grained ultramylonite with increased metasomatic Si content and suggest that fluids were required to initiate metasomatism and localized deformation, but were introduced through brittle precursor fracture systems.
-We do not see such definite evidence for a brittle precursor, but also prefer a conclusion where deformation localization allowed localized fluid flow, either through a brittle precursor or activation of existing fabrics, locally or further afield.
-Note that shear zone propagation may be more pertinent here than nucleation, given that the KMZ may have initiated outside the study area in a different rock assemblage.
-Independently of the exact initiation mechanism, we stress that as soon as a shear zone has initiated in strong, dry rocks at retrograde conditions, the interplay between reaction and deformation will cause further weakening, enhancing strain localization, thus significant local weakening of the lower crust will occur.
+Beach (1980) concluded that in early stages of ductile deformation, fluids preferentially flow into the deforming zone, and the consequent initiation of retrograde metamorphic reactions initiate reaction softening and further strain localisation.
+Thus, as soon as a shear zone is active at retrograde conditions, and connected to an external fluid reservoir, we envisage a positive feedback loop where reaction softening and ongoing metamorphic reactions lead to progressive strain accumulation, weakening, and permeability enhancement.
+The feedback mechanisms involved include: (1) grain size reduction through growth of new minerals, enhancing diffusion rates (Rutter, 1976; Beach, 1980); (2) low cohesion along new grain boundaries, enhancing grain boundary sliding (White and Knipe, 1978); and (3) second phase pinning that restricts grain size, maintaining a fine grain size that activates grain size sensitive creep as the main deformation mechanism (Fliervoet et al., 1997; de Ronde et al., 2005; Herwegh et al., 20

+(4) replacement of strong mineral phases with weaker phyllosilicates (Wintsch et al., 1995; Imber et al., 1997).
+We do not exclude a possibility that this early stage of ductile deformation initiated on a pre-existing brittle fracture (as proposed by Mancktelow and Per however, it (Mancktelow and Pennacchioni, 2005), or in rock locally more hydrous (Getsinger et al., 2013), however, we do not record evidence of existing fractures, and local fluid infiltration would involve late granulite facies magmatic fluids related to granites not observed in direct contact with the shear zone rocks we discuss here.
+It therefore seems equally or more likely that a new shear zone within a dry granulite terrane should initiate either along an existing well-oriented fabric (Worley and Wilson, 1996; Montesi, 2013; Rennie et al., 2013), or around a stress riser such as a pre-tectonic granitic intrusion (Goodwin and Tikoff, 2002; Rennie et al., 2013).
+Spruzeniece and Piazolo (2015) describe a similar deformation localization into a metre-scale fine-grained ultramylonite with increased metasomatic Si content, and also suggest fluids were required to initiate metasomatism and localised deformation, but were introduced through brittle pre-cursor fracture systems.
+We do not see such definite evidence for a brittle precursor, but also prefer a conclusion where deformation localization allowed localized fluid flow, either through a brittle pre-cursor or activation of existing fabrics, locally or further afield.
+Note that shear zone propagation maybe more pertinent here than nucleation, given that the KMZ may have initiated outside the study area in a different rock assemblage.
+Independently of the exact initiation mechanism, we stress that as soon as a shear zone has initiated in strong, dry rocks at retrograde conditions, the interplay between reaction and deformation will cause further weakening, enhancing strain localization, and thus significant local weakening of the lower crust.